26–28 June 2019 | 9am-5pm each day

 One Dupont Circle NW | Washington, DC 20036

-In this intensive training, you will gain a thorough understanding of restorative justice principles and practices, strong facilitation skills, practical information about program implementation, and the satisfaction of having participated in a powerful intellectual, emotional, and spiritually-uplifting training experience.
+Training in Restorative Justice for College Student Misconduct and Residence Life will give you a thorough understanding of restorative justice principles and practices, strong facilitation skills, practical information about program implementation, and the satisfaction of having participated in a powerful intellectual, emotional, and spiritually-uplifting training experience.

 Open to student affairs administrators, faculty, students, and other staff interested in implementing restorative justice on their campuses.